-BBQ baked potatoes are a staple on game day in our house.
-Football games on Sundays has become a new tradition, along with the appetizers which go along with it.
-It must be the powerful seasonings which each potato is rubbed with or the massive amounts of shredded cheese on top.
-Whatever the reason these are such a hit, I'm sure happy that they are easy to prepare.
+BBQ baked potato is a staple on game day in our house.
+Football games on Sundays have become a new tradition, along with the appetizers which go along with it.
+It must be the powerful seasonings with which each potato is rubbed or the massive amounts of shredded cheese on top.
+Whatever the reason these are such a hit, I’m sure happy that they are easy to prepare.

 Once the chicken is shredded and swimming in the bbq sauce, pop it in the oven along with the potatoes for twenty minutes.
 Basic math suggests that you wait until the potatoes have been in for 30 minutes, leaving 20 minutes remaining.